FC Telavi

-FC Telavi is a Georgian association football club from the city of Telavi, competing in Erovnuli Liga, the first tier of Georgian league system.
+FC Telavi (Georgian: საფეხბურთო კლუბი თელავი) is a Georgian professional football club based in the city of Telavi, Kakheti.
+The team competes in the Erovnuli Liga, the first tier of the national league system.

+While the municipal stadium named after Givi Chokheli awaits a thorough reconstruction, Telavi have played their home matches at Kavkasioni Arena since their promotion to the Erovnuli Liga.

 They have been a member of the top flight since 2020.

 History

+First steps

 The football club was founded in 2016 by former football players Irakli Vashakidze, Soso Grishikashvili and Aleksandre Amisulashvili.

 Telavi successfully completed their first season in Regionuli Liga in 2016 and earned a place in III division.
-The next year they finished 2nd in Group White and in promotion play-offs defeated Guria 3-2 on aggregate.
+The next year they finished 2nd in Group White and in promotion play-offs defeated Guria 3–2 on aggregate.

 In 2018, Telavi took a foothold in Liga 2 coming 5th in the final table.
-On David Kipiani Cup Telavi eliminated four opponents, including Dila Gori, and reached the semifinals where they lost to Torpedo Kutaisi, future champions of the competition.
+In David Kipiani Cup Telavi eliminated four opponents, including Dila Gori, and reached the semifinals where they lost to Torpedo Kutaisi, the future champions of the competition.

-The next year they booked another promotion play-off, beat Rustavi in both games and advanced to Erovnuli Liga.
+The next year they booked another promotion play-off, beat Rustavi in both games and advanced to the Erovnuli Liga.
 With this result the team achieved three promotions within the four seasons.
 Also, after a twelve-year pause the first-tier football finally returned to the capital of Kakheti.
+Giorgi Faradashvili is best player with 92 goals in 1 season.

+In Erovnuli Liga

-Following this promotion nine new players, including four foreigners, strengthened the squad for 2020.
+Following this promotion, nine new players, including four foreigners, strengthened the squad for 2020.
 During their very first season the club was widely praised for decent performance.
 Having lost just two games out of 18, FC Telavi finished in the 6th place.

 The next season began poorly.
 After being winless for 17 games Telavi seemed a primary candidate for relegation, which resulted in the exit of manager.
 Starting from mid-June the team experienced some revival, producing an unbeaten run for seven matches, including five wins.
 They secured six more victories in the last quarter of the season, leapfrogged the rivals and accomplished a great escape.
-With this achievement Giorgi Mikadze claimed Manager of Erovnuli Liga Round 4 (October-December) award.
+With this achievement Giorgi Mikadze claimed the Manager of Erovnuli Liga Round 4 (October–December) award and received a nomination for Coach of the Season.

+Despite a promising forecast to the season, things went awry in early 2023.
+By mid-season, with the club sitting bottom of the table, fourteen players had been released in a summer overhaul preceded by departure of two managers.
+Instead, more than a dozen of new players was brought led by Irakli Rukhadze, the top goalscorer for three consecutive seasons a few years earlier. Тhese changes brought an immediate impact.
+After the summer break Telavi won six of their eight games and climbed out of the relegation zone.
+As a result, when the Erovnuli Liga summed up part 3 (rounds 19–28) of the season, Giorgi Mikadze was recognized as best manager with three players - Begić, Guti and Rukhadze - named in the best eleven of the league.